WHAT IS THE BLESSING OF THE ANIMALS?

 For more than twenty years, Emmanuel Episcopal Church has hosted a Blessing of the Animals in early October near the Feast Day of St. Francis’ Day.
-Since 2018 this event has been jointly hosted with the National Sporting Library & Museum (NSLM).
-In 2019, 94 dogs, including a retired military dog, 5 horses, 6 cats, an African Parrot, an owl, a rabbit and several toy animals took part.
+St. Francis of Assisi is the internationally acknowledged 12th-century patron saint of animals and the environment.
+Since 2018 the event has been jointly hosted with the National Sporting Library & Museum (NSLM) at 102 The Plains Road in Middleburg.

-This year the Blessing of the Animals will take place in the parking area of NSLM, at 2 p.m.
-Sunday, Oct.
-4, rain or shine.
-We welcome animals of any kind, great or small.
-Animals will remain in cars and be driven past the ecumenical team of clerics, who will administer the blessings through car windows.
-Large animals in trailers (e.g. horses, cattle) will be directed to a special parking area, where they will remain in their trailers while being blessed.
+We welcome animals of any kind, great or small, feathered, furry, and hooved.
+Large animals in trailers (e.g. horses, cattle) will be directed to a special parking area.
 Volunteers will be on hand to direct traffic and hand out goody bags.

 Animals sequestering at home can receive their blessings online.
 A minister will conduct individual blessings to all participants joining virtually.
-To receive the zoon link or to ask questions about the virtual blessing email email@example.com .
+To receive the link or to ask questions about the virtual blessing, email firstname.lastname@example.org .

 Blessings will be given by ministers, priests and a rabbi from area congregations.
 Rabbi Rose Lyn Jacob of Madison County, Pastor Tracey Lyons of Mt.
 Zion–Willisville Chapel Cooperative Parish (UMC), Father Christopher Murphy of St. Stephen the Martyr Roman Catholic Church in Middleburg, and Pastor Herman Nelson of Shiloh Baptist Church, Middleburg, will co-officiate The Blessing of the Animals with the Rev. LeCouteur.